Arnold Schwarzenegger detained by customs officers at Munich airport over luxury watch

 Once the watch is auctioned, the source said, the Schwarzenegger Climate Initiative will properly report it, as all of Arnold's non-profits do.
 Schwarzenegger was expected to be allowed to continue his journey but "the watch will probably have to stay," customs spokesman Thomas Meister told Agence France-Presse.

-A criminal procedure investigation for possible tax invasion is currently ongoing, the customs spokesperson told CBS News .
+A criminal procedure investigation for possible tax evasion is currently ongoing, the customs spokesperson told CBS News.

 for more features.